 Title Insurance.
 Section 9 of RESPA prohibits a seller from requiring the home buyer to use a particular title insurance company, either directly or indirectly, as a condition of sale.

 Escrow Account Limits.
-Section 10 of RESPA sets limits on the amounts that the Credit Union (as the servicer) may require a member to put into an escrow account for purposes of paying taxes, hazard insurance and other charges related to the property.
+Section 10 of RESPA sets limits on the amounts that the Credit Union (as the servicer) may require a member to put into an escrow account for purposes of paying taxes, hazard insurance, and other charges related to the property.
 RESPA does not require escrow accounts; however, certain government loan programs or lenders may require escrow accounts as a condition of the loan.

 Escrow Account.
 Each month, the Credit Union may require a member to pay into the escrow account no more than 1/12 of the total of all disbursements payable during the year, plus an amount necessary to pay for any shortage in the account.
 Additionally, the Credit Union may require a cushion, not to exceed an amount equal to 1/6 of the total disbursements for the year.